ETFs

 Strategy: Sector Allocation

-• The portfolio's underweight in agency mortgage-backed securities detracted.
+• The fund's underweight in mortgage-backed securities hurt the relative result.
 (Negative)

 Strategy: Security Selection